-In order to evaluate the influence of isolated and combined module variances on the whole turbofan engine a performance model of the V2500-A1 aircraft engine is developed to analyse the on- and off-design performance.
-The model is part of a model-based non-linear gas path analysis (NLGPA) to calibrate the performance model to real aircraft engines (here a factory-new and deteriorated V2500-A1 turbofan engine (see Table 2)).
+In order to evaluate the influence of isolated and combined module variances on the whole turbofan engine a performance model of the V2500-A1 aircraft engine is developed and an off-design analysis is carried out.
+This performance analysis is necessary for two miscellaneous process steps of the entire evaluation chain.
+On the one hand, the model is part of a model-based non-linear Gas Path Analysis (NLGPA) to calibrate the performance model to real aircraft engines (here a factory-new and deteriorated V2500-A1 turbofan engine (see Table 2).
+This investigates the ranges in which the components deterioration in addition to the HPT.

-This analysis investigates the ranges in which the miscellaneous compressors and turbines wear out in addition to the HPT.
-In conjunction with the CFD simulations of the HPT, the NLGPA and, thus, the virtual process allow a combination of the overall aircraft engine performance with the local effect of deterioration.
 This analysis is presented by the schematic flow chart illustrated in Figure 6 and is implemented in Matlab (Kurzke and Halliwell, 2018; Salomon et al., 2021).

 The off-design calculation procedure consists of an iterative simulation process which requires various input data, such as environmental conditions.
 Moreover, further aircraft engine-specific boundary conditions are required, being crucial for the thermodynamic cycle at a reference point, also referred to as the engine's on-design operating point.
-This point represents the basic framework of the jet engine and defines the interaction between the miscellaneous turbomachines, secondary air system, geometry (e.g. nozzle area), and number of revolutions in order to fulfil the thermodynamic cycle.
-Further boundary condition, such as the steady-state performance maps of the compressors and turbines are required.
-Hereon, quantities related to the compressor and turbines are denoted with
+This point represents the basic framework of the jet engine and defines the interaction of the miscellaneous turbomachines, secondary air system, geometry (e.g. nozzle area), and number of revolutions in order to fulfil the thermodynamic cycle.
+Further boundary condition required is the steady-state performance maps of the compressors and turbines.
+Hereon, quantities related to the compressor and turbines are denoted with (.)C and (.)T sub-indexes, respectively.